TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-15-symbiotic-controller-nette-presenter-with-freedom.md

 - Do you know why you depend on Nette?
 - Do you try some other approach than traditional one?

 Let me know in the comments.
-I always like to here different opinions.
+I always like to hear different opinions.